kickstarter/telekinesis/README.md

   end
 end

-Telekinesis::Consumer::DistributedConsumer.new(stream: 'some-events', app: 'example') do MyProcessor.new
+Telekinesis::Consumer::KCL.new(stream: 'some-events', app: 'example') do MyProcessor.new
 end
 ```